Magazine

 In this article we will go back to the classroom to dredge up some basic chemistry concepts for calculating the specific gravity of oil.
 How much does weight affect product quality?

 How much does a liter of extra virgin olive oil weigh?
-Very often we find ourselves in our daily lives having to answer simple questions about certain topics that we have already studied, but that. we have simply forgotten.
-That of the specific gravity extra virgin olive oil is certainly one of the first notions of chemistry we learned in school, so you will have no difficulty in continuing with the reading of this article.
+Very often we find ourselves in daily life having to answer simple questions about certain topics that we have already studied, but that. we simply forgot.
+That of the specific gravity extra virgin olive oil is definitely one of the first chemistry concepts we learned in school, so you will have no difficulty continuing with the reading of this article.

-Before knowing how to measure a liter of oil, it is necessary to remember that not all liquids weigh the same, as each substance in nature have a particular volume and by weight.
-In fact, calculating the specific gravity olive oil is actually equivalent to quantifying the density of the oil.
-Measuring the density of a liquid means calculating the ratio existing between the mass and volume of the oil, that is,“dividing the weight of the body itself expressed in kilograms into the value of its volume expressed in cubic meters, or in grams over cubic decimeters, ” according to this formula:
+Before knowing how measure a liter of oil, it should be remembered that not all liquids weigh the same, as each substance in nature have a particular volume and by weight.
+In fact, Calculating the specific gravity olive oil is actually equivalent to quantifying the density of oil.
+Measuring the density of a liquid means calculating the ratio existing between the mass and the volume of the oil, that is,“divide the weight of the body itself expressed in kilograms into the value of its volume expressed in cubic meters, or in grams over cubic decimeters, ” according to this formula:

 Ps = P / V